FrenchFlakito/REKAP/readme.md

 Also to be considered :
 - Unread email
 - Latest news clusters on Google News ?
-- A nice, free music to discover
+- A nice, proprietary-right-free music to discover

-This is for training, so we have no reason to make this in Python2, and will write it it Python 3.